Hiking by Gubeikou’s Haowang Tower, on a through hike from the Jinshanling Great Wall. (June 2021)

 Anyways, I’ve borrowed some of f.k.a.
 HJ’s photos from that first visit and collected a bunch of photos that I’ve taken over the years on various hikes, and the photos in this post will cover pretty much all of the Gubeikou ‘Panlongshan’ Great Wall.
 I’ve included shots of some of the more unusual or interesting features of the wall here, and also some 1930s-era photos I found.

-(This is part of a planned series of three Gubeikou posts—the others being one about the Wohushan Great Wall on the west side of Gubeikou, and another with general and historical info about the Gubeikou Great Wall.
-I’ll link to the other two posts when they’re finished.)
+This is part of a series of three Gubeikou posts—the others being the Wohushan Great Wall on the west side of Gubeikou, and one that covers the main general and historical info about the Gubeikou Great Wall, with photos from the village and the North Gate and loop of Great Wall around there.
+(I’ll link to the last one when it’s finished.)

 The photos in this post are separated into three sections: the General’s Tower part, the Haowang Tower area, and the Top Section.
 On the above map you’ll see labels for the General’s Tower, Haowang Tower, and 24-Eyes Tower, which is the highest tower on the top section.